Captive budgies don’t have the same resources as wild budgies.

 This is because budgies rarely have to worry about predator attacks.
 Other bird species that either don’t live in flocks or have to hide their eggs in vulnerable spots take the time to make elaborate nests with many materials.
 Such is the case with the eastern ground parakeet, which builds nests on the ground, where it’s easily accessible.

 However, wild budgies live in large flocks, stay up in the trees, and the pairs are usually monogamous.
-They help each other out with child-rearing and will even help other pairs with their chicks, too.
+They help each other with child-rearing and even help other pairs with their chicks.

 When the eggs are in the nest, the male will stand guard if the female budgie needs to leave for a while.
 The male might forage for food and bring it back to the female.